 The Aid & Attendance Benefit is available to many Veterans and their surviving spouses to help pay for long-term care.
+An accredited veterans aid and attendance attorney can assist you in determining what benefits you may be eligible for and achieving qualification.
 For those who qualify this benefit usually means over $1,000 to $2,000 tax-free cash per month (paid directly to the Veteran, surviving spouse, or their representative).
 There’s more information you can learn about this important benefit but the number one thing most visitors to this site want to know is do I qualify.
 To find out right now, click here.

 The VA Aid & Attendance benefit (technically known to the Department of Veterans Affairs as Special Monthly Pension with Aid & Attendance) is a little-known cash benefit to help Veterans and Widows of Veterans pay for medical care.
 Eligibility for this benefit requires that the person applying meet certain basic qualifications as well as some asset and income limits.
-An attorney accredited by the VA can, legally and within VA regulations, help most people who meet the basic qualifications to successfully apply for this benefit.
+A veterans aid and attendance attorney accredited by the VA can, legally and within VA regulations, help most people who meet the basic qualifications to successfully apply for this benefit.